Gun Defense Attorney

 What about cases where there are no other witnesses, such as a fight in home in a domestic crime case?
 How do we know what really happened, where is the truth?

 Minnesota’s self-defense law, like many other’s, contains a “duty to retreat” provision, except in the home.
+Some call this the Castle Doctrine.

-This means that a person facing a threat has a duty to retreat, where practical, before responding with “reasonable force.”
+So, outside the home, a person facing a threat has a duty to retreat, where practical, before responding with “reasonable force.”

 What is “reasonable force?”

 We train police officers to shoot the center of mass in self-defense.
-And, we train them to shoot a person armed with a knife within a certain distance – and wisely so.
+And, we train them to shoot a person armed with a knife within a certain distance – wisely so.
 That can be reasonable force – a good gun crime defense.

 In the end, no one wants to be in a position where a jury has to decide “was it reasonable?” given the threat presented at the time.
 But if you are defending yourself from a violent attack, deadly force could be reasonable.